kinnala/scikit-fem/paper/paper.md

 # Summary

-Various models in modern physics and engineering - such as Navier-Stokes equations in fluid mechanics, Maxwell's equations in electromagnetism, and Schrödinger equation in quantum mechanics - are based on partial differential equations (PDE's).
+Various models in modern physics and engineering, such as Navier-Stokes equations in fluid mechanics, Maxwell's equations in electromagnetism, and Schrödinger equation in quantum mechanics, are based on partial differential equations (PDE's).
 Finite element method (FEM) is a flexible computational technique for the discretisation and solution of PDE's, especially in the case of complex spatial domains.

-Conceptually FEM transforms PDE's into systems of linear equations that can be solved using linear solvers. ``scikit-fem`` is a lightweight Python library for the creation, or /assembly/, of finite element matrices.
+Conceptually FEM transforms a PDE into a system of linear equations $Ax=b$.
+``scikit-fem`` is a lightweight Python library for the creation, or *assembly*, of the finite element matrix $A$ and the load vector $b$.
+The user defines a computational mesh, picks basis functions, and

 Several open source libraries implement the finite element method; cf. Fenics, Firedrake, SfePy, GetFEM++, and nutils.
 A majority of the libraries target